This post contains affiliate links.

-We hired a private car, so we were picked up at the airport in Colombo and drove straight to Kandy.
+We decided to hire a private car for our Sri Lanka itinerary, so we were picked up at the airport in Colombo and drove straight to Kandy.
 We spent two nights in the city, then two nights in Sigiriya where we visited the rest of Sri Lanka’s cultural triangle destinations.

 Cost: About $25 per person